kiraleos/dissertation/src/dissertation.md

 The operation of an ANN is divided into two fundamental phases: the forward pass and the backward pass.
 During the forward pass, input data is propagated through the network from the input layer to the output layer.
 Each neuron processes its inputs, applies the activation function, and passes the result to the next layer.

 The backward pass, also known as backpropagation, is where the magic of learning happens.
 In this phase, the network compares its predictions with the actual outcomes, calculating the discrepancy between the two.
 It then propagates this error backward through the network, adjusting the weights and biases to minimize a specified loss function.
 The loss function serves as a measure of the error between the network's predictions and the actual target values.
-By diminishing this loss, the neural network enhances its capacity to make increasingly accurate predictions.[^4]
+By diminishing this loss, the neural network enhances its capacity to make increasingly accurate predictions.[^backpropagation]

 The backpropagation algorithm process depends on an optimization technique known as gradient descent.
 Gradient descent determines how the network's weights should be updated to minimize the loss function.
 To achieve this, it computes the gradient of the loss function with respect to each weight in the network.
 In other words, it calculates the rate of change of the loss concerning individual weights.
 This gradient offers crucial guidance, pointing the way toward the most rapid reduction in the loss function.

 As the gradient highlights the direction of steepest descent, it becomes the "compass" for the adjustment of weights.
 Weight updates are made proportionally to the gradient, ensuring that changes are made more significantly in areas where the loss function is decreasing most rapidly.
-This iterative process of calculating gradients and updating weights continues until the network converges to a state where the loss is minimized to the greatest extent possible.[^5]
+This iterative process of calculating gradients and updating weights continues until the network converges to a state where the loss is minimized to the greatest extent possible.[^gradient_descent]

 ### Convolutional Neural Networks